A Hero of Our Time: Grigory Alexandrovich Pechorin

 However, Pechorin's behavior soon changes after Bela gets kidnapped by his enemy Kazbich, and becomes mortally wounded.
 After two days of suffering in delirium Bela spoke of her inner fears and her feelings for Pechorin, who listened without once leaving her side.
 After her death, Pechorin becomes physically ill, loses weight and becomes unsociable.
 After meeting with Maxim again, he acts coldly and antisocial, explicating deep depression and disinterest in interaction.
 He soon dies on his way back from Persia, admitting before that he is sure to never return.

 Pechorin described his own personality as self-destructive, admitting he himself doesn't understand his purpose in the world of men.
 His boredom with life, feeling of emptiness, forces him to indulge in all possible pleasures and experiences, which soon, cause the downfall of those closest to him.
 He starts to realize this with Vera and Grushnitsky, while the tragedy with Bela soon leads to his complete emotional collapse.

 His crushed spirit after this and after the duel with Grushnitsky can be interpreted that he is not the detached character that he makes himself out to be.
 Rather, it shows that he suffers from his actions.
 Yet many of his actions are described both by himself and appear to the reader to be arbitrary.
 Yet this is strange as Pechorin's intelligence is very high (typical of a Byronic hero).
 Pechorin's explanation as to why his actions are arbitrary can be found in the last chapter where he speculates about fate.
 He sees his arbitrary behaviour not as being a subconscious reflex to past moments in his life but rather as fate.
 Pechorin grows dissatisfied with his life as each of his arbitrary actions lead him through more emotional suffering which he represses from the view of others.

+Chapters

+The stories within A Hero of Our Time are not sorted by chronological order, but rather are sequenced in a way that allows the reader to approach Pechorin first through the external lenses of Maxim Maximytch and the travel writer, then later through his own words from his diaries.
+The stories are presented in the novel in the following order: